-The evidence in the record establishes that all other Sheriff's Officer bargaining units in the State have what is commonly known as an incremental salary schedule.
-This is the standard method of payment for all other county Sheriff's Officers.
-This is a term and condition of employment received by all other county Sheriff's Officers.
+The evidence in the record establishes that all other Correction Officer bargaining units in the State have what is commonly known as an incremental salary schedule.
+This is the standard method of payment for all other county Correction's Officers.
+This is a term and condition of employment received by all other Correction Officers.
 While I am discussing the incremental salary guide issue under the interests and welfare of the public criterion, other criteria also favor its inclusion in the new CBA.
 The second criterion, (comparison of the wages, salaries, hours, and condition of employment of the employees involved in the arbitration proceedings with the wages, salaries, hours, and conditions of employment of other employees performing the same or similar services) supports the awarding of a salary schedule.
-The County bears a heavy burden in convincing an arbitrator that a term and condition of employment enjoyed by thousands of other Sheriff's Officers throughout the State should be denied to its Sheriff's Officers.
+The County bears a heavy burden in convincing an arbitrator that a term and condition of employment enjoyed by thousands of other Correction Officers in all other correctional facilities throughout the State should be denied to 30 Correction Officers in Hunterdon County.
 In addition, the incremental salary schedule is the standard form of compensation for all other public safety officers in the State.
 This grouping includes municipal Police Officers, County Correction Officers, Firefighters, Prosecutor's Detectives, and other County and State police bargaining units.

-[Award at 57].
+[Award at 62].

-The arbitrator then reviewed the evidence in the record that the FOP presented which established an 85% turnover rate for Sheriff's Officers between 1996 and October 2008.
-The arbitrator officers the County hired were still employed by the County.
+The arbitrator then reviewed the evidence in the record that the FOP presented which established a 60-70% turnover rate for Correction Officers in the past ten years.
+Between 2000 and 2010, approximately 100 officers were hired for a 30-officer unit and 28 of the current officers were hired after January 1, 2000.
 The arbitrator then reviewed the evidence presented by the County that established its compensation model is to pay more senior officers smaller raises than junior officers.
-The arbitrator credited the evidence of the FOP and concluded that the current compensation model values inexperience over experience and thus encourages high turnover which produces a continuing spiral of recruitment and training resulting in a significant number of inexperience as well as decisions of other arbitrators in assisting public employers in reducing turnover with the establishment of an incremental salary schedule and concluded that the awarding of a salary guide was appropriate.
+The arbitrator credited the evidence of the FOP and concluded that the current compensation model values inexperience over experience and thus encourages high turnover which produces a continuing spiral of recruitment and training resulting in a significant number of inexperienced Correction officers.
+The arbitrator then addressed his experience as well as decisions of other arbitrators in assisting public employers in reducing turnover with the establishment of an incremental salary schedule and concluded that the awarding of a salary guide was appropriate.

 We conclude that the arbitrator addressed the interest and welfare of the public when he awarded a salary guide.
-We note that the arbitrator found the FOP's proposed salary schedule deficient in many aspects and that he awarded substantially lower increments and increases than those proposed by the FOP.
-The arbitrator found that the award of the salary guide is reasonable despite the other County units not having them given his findings on the high turnover rate between 1996 and October 2008 and that the County's non-police units did not have an issue with turnover. $^{3/}$ We note again that the arbitrator has the discretion to weigh the criteria and our review is to determine if he did so and not to substitute our judgment.
+The arbitrator found that the award of the salary guide is reasonable despite the other County units not having them given his findings on the high turnover rate and that the County's non-police units did not have an issue with turnover.
+We note again that the arbitrator has the discretion to weigh the criteria and our review is to determine if he did so and not to substitute our judgment.
+Newark.